sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 `$ cd ..`

 **ls**
-Show whats in a given directory e.g for the current path `$ ls`
+Show whats in a given directory e.g for the current path
+`$ ls`
-Just looking without actually navigating to the directory `$ ls /pathTo/myDirectory`
+Just looking without actually navigating to the directory
+`$ ls /pathTo/myDirectory`
 Options:
 Use -a flag to display hidden files (i.e. those preceded with a `.`)
 `$ ls -a`
-Use -l to display items in a list form (also shows file permissions) `$ ls -l`
+Use -l to display items in a list form (also shows file permissions)
+`$ ls -l`

 **pwd**
 This displays the current path e.g
 `$ pwd`
-on the beaglebone may show something like
+On the beaglebone may show something like this:
 `/home/debian`

 ### File Management